John Adolph, Duke of Schleswig-Holstein-Sonderburg-Norburg

 John Adolph of Schleswig-Holstein-Sonderburg-Norburg (Johann Adolf or Hans Adolf; 15 September 1576 – 21 February 1624), was a Duke of Norburg at Als.
 He was the son of John II of Schleswig-Holstein-Sonderburg and his wife Elizabeth of Brunswick-Grubenhagen.
 When his father died in 1622, he inherited the area around the Norburg on the island of Als and thus became the first Duke of Schleswig-Holstein-Sonderburg-Norburg.
-He went to Rome to study from 1596 to 1597, like his father had done.
+He went to Rome to study from 1596 to 1597, as his father had done.

 He was engaged to Maria Hedwig, a daughter of Duke Ernest Louis of Pomerania-Wolgast.
 However, she died in 1606, before a marriage could take place.
 He remained unmarried.

 John Adolph died in 1624.
 His brother Frederick inherited his title and his land.